publicissapient-france/hands-on-assistant/google-assistant/README.md

 In this section, you can define your agent’s responses which will be provided by your application when the intent is triggered.
-It can be simple text, or more sophisticated content with references to parametered values.
+It can be simple text, or more sophisticated content with references to parameterized values.

 You can also add supported [rich messages](https://dialogflow.com/docs/rich-messages), such as integration with facebook or slack.

 #### SSML (Speech Synthesis Markup language)

-If you want to embed some audio file and structure your reponse in a more logic way, you can have a look at [Speech Synthesis Markup Language](https://developers.google.com/actions/reference/ssml).
+If you want to embed some audio file and structure your response in a more logic way, you can have a look at [Speech Synthesis Markup Language](https://developers.google.com/actions/reference/ssml).

 Here is a simple example: